How To Start an Indoor Herb Garden

 Related to location, temperature and humidity are two factors that will also influence your plant’s growth.
 Luckily, most homes will be in the ideal range for these, and they are both easy to correct if needed.

 For temperature, the key thing to watch out for is areas that experience large swings throughout the day.
 This includes things like drafty windows, heating vents, or air conditioners.
-The temperature changes in these areas can damage your plants.
+The rapid temperature changes in these areas can damage your plants.

 Humidity is another consideration, but should, for the most part, be ideal indoors.
-The one time it might not be is during the winter when the air naturally drier.
+The one time it might not be is during the winter when the air is naturally drier.
 In these cases, lightly misting every few days is enough to put things back in balance.
 Here are a few more tips for increasing humidity.

 Pick Your Pot